 Less Than Significant Impact.
 Implementation of the proposed project would result in the installation and operation of field lighting and the construction of a restroom/storage facility intended to better accommodate Wilson MS practice field users.
 The restroom and storage facility would include restroom, storage, electrical, and custodial uses.
 The Glendale Public Works Department (GPWD) provides sewer collection and treatment services in the City.
 Sewage from the City is treated by the City of Los Angeles Hyperion System, which includes the Los Angeles/Glendale Water Reclamation Plant, located outside the Glendale City limits in Los Angeles, and the Hyperion Treatment Plant, located in Playa del Rey.
-The City and the City of Los Angeles jointly own and share operating capacity of the Los Angeles/Glendale Water Reclamation Plant is treated at the Hyperion Treatment Plant.
+The City and the City of Los Angeles jointly own and share operating capacity of the Los Angeles/Glendale Water Reclamation Plant.
+Any City sewage not treated at the Los Angeles/Glendale Water Reclamation Plant is treated at the Hyperion Treatment Plant.
 As the proposed project would not increase student population at the Wilson MS Campus, the proposed project would not exceed wastewater treatment requirements and this impact would be less than significant.